Olympia (Paris): Notable performances

 Jacques Brel's 1961 and 1964 concerts at L'Olympia are legendary and preserved to this day on new CD releases.
 In October 1966, Brel gave a series of farewell concerts from the Olympia stage.
 A 1962 Marlene Dietrich concert was also broadcast from the Olympia.

 Before going to America, the Beatles performed eighteen days (16 January – 4 February 1964) of concerts at the Olympia Theatre, playing two and sometimes three shows a day.
 They were staying at the Hotel George V and after returning at the end of their first day, they were told that "I Want to Hold Your Hand" had reached number one in America.

 In 1967, Egyptian singer Umm Kulthum performed a five-hour Olympia show.

 In December 1970, Tabu Ley Rochereau became the first sub-Saharan African artist to headline a two-day Olympia show.
 After positive reception from the audience, the contract was enlarged with 14 supplementary shows.

 On 3–4 May 1972 the Grateful Dead played two concerts here as part of their first major European tour.
 Both shows were recorded and songs from each were released on their 1972 live album Europe '72.
-In May 1975, Fripp & Eno performed one of their rare instrumental loop sets at the Olympia, with tape recordings of the event being released thirty-six years later as May 28, 1975 Olympia Paris, France.
+In May 1975, Fripp & Eno performed one of their rare instrumental loop sets at the Olympia, with tape recordings of the event being released thirty-six years later as 28 May 1975 Olympia Paris, France.

+In 3-4 May 1979 Lebanese singer Fairuz held a concert at the Olympia, where she sang many of her notable songs.
+The concert was also launched as a live album.

 Julio Iglesias was on the stage in 1981 for his album De Niña a Mujer when a horde of woman fans came on the stage to get his autograph and trampled him onto the floor.

 Jeff Buckley, long an admirer of Piaf, gave what he considered the finest performance of his career there in 1995, which was later released in 2001 on Live at L'Olympia.

 Dave Gahan's performance was released on the 2004 DVD, Live Monsters.

 Mireille Mathieu, the famous French chanteuse who is considered to be "the heir to Édith Piaf", held a considerable amount of concerts in the Olympia over the years, starting in 1965 as the opening for a show held by Sacha Distel and Dionne Warwick.
 She held a performance in December 1967.
-In 1968, a live album would be released - Mireille Mathieu en direct de l'Olympia.
+In 1968, a live album would be released – Mireille Mathieu en direct de l'Olympia.
 She would go on to perform at the Olympia in December 1969, January 1970, February and March 1973, 1998, 2002 and 2005.
 She celebrated her 40th and 50th anniversaires at the Olympia.
 For the 40th anniversary, she released a CD and DVD of the live performance.